Chrono-byte/ChronoBot/README.md

 # How to Use!

+download it, if you dont know how or need general support with the selfbot, join [My Discord Server!](https://discord.gg/YH2RV2P)

 put your token, user id, and prefix into `config.json.example` then rename it to `config.json`

 # How to get nodejs!